sammyd/sammyd.github.com/source/_posts/2013-01-15-building-a-range-selector-with-shinobi-charts-part-ii-creating-custom-handle-annotations.markdown

 {% endcodeblock %}

-Then we need to override 2 `UIView` methods. `setTransform:` is called by the Shinobi Charts framework when the x and y limit values associated with the annotation are changed, or when the chart is zoomed.
+Then we need to override 2 `UIView` methods. `setTransform:` is called by the ShinobiCharts framework when the x and y limit values associated with the annotation are changed, or when the chart is zoomed.
 Only the former of these situations applies to us here, and since we are displaying a completely transparent view (remember it is only there as a gesture target) we prevent the transform from